corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 * **Issuance**: Responsible for issuing certificates to new nodes wanting to join the network.
-* **Revocation**: *(Optional)* Responsible for handling certificate revocation requests as well as hosting the CRLendpoints that are used by participants to check a certificate’s revocation status.
+* **Revocation**: *(Optional)* Responsible for handling certificate revocation requests as well as hosting the CRL endpoints that are used by participants to check a certificate’s revocation status.

 ## Running The Identity Manager Service